gruntwork-io/fetch/README.md

 ## TODO

-- Add circle.yml
 - Introduce code verification using something like GPG signatures or published checksums
 - Explicitly test for exotic repo and org names
-- Apply stricter parsing for repo-filter arg
+- Apply stricter parsing for repo-filter command-line arg